hardinglmh/EITPCode/Artificial Intelligence (AI)/aws-lex/README.md

 + AWS SDK — When using the SDKs your requests to Amazon Lex are automatically signed and authenticated using the credentials that you provide.
 This is the recommended choice for building your applications.
 + AWS CLI — You can use the AWS CLI to access any Amazon Lex feature without having to write any code.

-Below examples are designed for students to get familiar with Amazon Lex, simply sign into the AWS Management Console and navigate to **Lex** under the **Artificial Intelligence** category.
+Below examples are designed for students to get familiar with Amazon Lex, simply sign into the [AWS Management Console](https://console.aws.amazon.com/) and navigate to [**Lex**](https://console.aws.amazon.com/lex/) under the **Machine Learning** category.
 You must have an Amazon Web Services account to start using Amazon Lex.

 ### Examples
 ### [1 : Create an Amazon Lex Bot Using a Blueprint (Order Flowers)](./ex1/README.md)